Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photos of missile debris began appearing on social media on January 18.
 According to unconfirmed information, the missile in the photo was shot down by Ukrainian air defense forces.

-Social media groups have not yet agreed on the variant of the missile in the photo, which could be the P-35, P-35B, or 3M44, as Russia calls it.
-According to War Zone , all three models are related, have a similar appearance, and are collectively known in the West as the SSC-1B Sepal.
+Social media groups have not yet agreed on the variant of the missile in the photo, which could be the P-35, P-35B or 3M44, according to the Russian nomenclature.
+According to War Zone , all three models are related, have a similar shape, and are known in the West as the SSC-1B Sepal.

 The P-35B anti-ship missile began to be used for coastal defense in the early 1960s, with an effective range of more than 430km.
-Equipped with a jet engine with 2 solid-fuel rockets during launch, the P-35B weighs about 4.6 tons and is about 10m long.
+Equipped with a jet engine with 2 solid-fuel rockets during launch, the P-35B weighed about 4.6 tons and was about 10m long.

 In the early 1980s, the P-35B coastal defense missile was replaced by the 3M44, with a reported effective range of over 460km.
-This variant can carry a nuclear warhead in addition to the 900kg conventional warhead option.
+This variant can carry a nuclear warhead in addition to the option of a 900kg conventional warhead.

 Until late 2020, these missiles were still used to protect the strategic port of Sevastopol in the Crimean peninsula, which Russia declared annexed in 2014.